srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

-In 10th pAsuram – Looking at her mind which is restless on contemplating the servitude towards emperumAn which was discussed in previous pAsuram, parAnkusa nAyaki requests her mind “you sustain me until emperumAn is informed about our state and fulfills our desire”.
+In the tenth pAsuram – Looking at her mind which is restless on contemplating the servitude towards emperumAn which was discussed in previous pAsuram, parAngusa nAyagi requests her mind “you sustain me until emperumAn is informed about our state and fulfils our desire”.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction